 Gemstone photography, similar to jewelry photography is very tricky.
 Many gemstones exhibit special properties such as iridescence in opals and pleochroism in tanzanites when interacting with light.
-Therefore it very difficult to accurately capture these special properties without the proper equipment.
-Unfortunately for many gemstone traders, they do not have access to the proper equipment which can only found at gemological laboratories.
+Therefore it is very difficult to accurately capture these special properties without the proper equipment.
+Unfortunately for many gemstone traders, they do not have access to the proper equipment which can only be found at gemological laboratories.

-Choosing a background
+Choose a background

 Fundamentally, gemstone photography should not be different from any other product photography.
 The same concepts of product photography still apply.
 What that means is that the background chosen should not be distracting.
 We highly recommend only shooting on a white background as a primary photo for two reasons.
-Firstly, white backgrounds eliminate distractions, putting full focus of the observer to the subject matter.
+Firstly, white backgrounds eliminate distractions, putting the full focus of the observer on the subject matter.
 This is extremely important when you are selling your gemstones online where 88% of online shoppers are influenced by the product images.

 To shoot against a white background, you can use a white piece of paper or a white vinyl backdrop.
 You just need to be aware of the shadows produced when shooting on a white background as they could be distracting to the viewer.
 This part will be covered in the lighting section below.